 - Chair: Dr. Alfred Dixon, Director, Development and Delivery, IITA, Nigeria

-Parallel Session IV: Soybean phenotyping for rapid variety breeding using satellites and artificial intelligence
+Parallel Session V: Soybean phenotyping for rapid variety breeding using satellites and artificial intelligence

 - Emmanuel Ngonga Muteba, International Institute of Tropical Agriculture (IITA), DARA